 - Stipend: £250 per week

-- Consumables & research costs: Up to £1000 maximum.
+- Consumables & research costs: Up to £1000 maximum

 Eligibility and Application Information

-- The application must include:
+- The project proposal must include:

 - Plan of work (with timescales/Gantt chart)

-- Simple budget outlining research costs (we do not anticipate significant costs for this work beyond the stipend)
+- Simple budget outlining research costs

 - Student personal statement.